letsExe/letsEXE/README.md

 ## Hi there 👋

-- 🔭 Studying Computer Science at the Unioeste
+- 🔭 Bachelor in Computer Science at the Unioeste

 ## 📊 My Stats on GitHub